wesleycamargo/azure-docs.pt-br/articles/active-directory/develop/howto-reactivate-disabled-acs-namespaces.md

 ## <a name="next-steps"></a>Próximas etapas

-- Examine as informações sobre a desativação do Serviço de Coleta de Acesso no [Como: migrar do serviço de controle de acesso do Azure](active-directory-acs-migration.md).
+- Confira as informações sobre a desativação do ACS em [Como migrar do Serviço de Controle de Acesso do Azure](active-directory-acs-migration.md).